X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Related Works

-Diffusion models~\cite{DDPM, DDIM, LDM, videoLDM} have revolutionized image generation by iteratively refining Gaussian noise into high-quality images.
-Building on this technique, they have significantly advanced autonomous driving by enabling image and video generation for a wide range of downstream applications.
-For example, several methods synthesize realistic driving images~\cite{BEVGen, BEVControl, MagicDrive} or videos~\cite{Vista, DriveDreamer, DrivingDiffusion, Panacea, SubjectDrive, MagicDriveDiT, SyntheOcc, CogDriving, DriveScape, DiVE, UniMLVG, CoGen, Glad} from 3D box or layout conditions to support perception tasks through data augmentation.
-Other approaches~\cite{DriveDreamer-2, DriveDreamer4D} focus on generating rare yet critical driving events, such as lane changes or vehicle cut-ins, to enhance planning tasks with corner-case scenarios.
-In addition, some works train diffusion models as world models that predict future driving videos for end-to-end planning~\cite{Drive-WM, Delphi, UMGen} or closed-loop simulation~\cite{DriveArena, DreamForge, DrivingSphere, ReconDreamer, SceneCrafter, Stag-1}.
-While existing work predominantly focuses on temporal consistency generation, our work explores the complementary dimension of spatial coherence for large-scale scene generation.
+\textbf{Driving Image and Video Generation.} Diffusion models~\cite{DDPM, DDIM, LDM, videoLDM} have revolutionized image synthesis by iteratively refining Gaussian noise into high-quality results.
+Building on this, they have greatly advanced autonomous driving by enabling realistic image and video generation for various downstream tasks.
+Several methods synthesize driving images~\cite{MagicDrive, BEVGen, BEVControl, Neuralfloors, NeuralFloors++} or videos~\cite{Vista, DriveDreamer, DrivingDiffusion, Panacea, SubjectDrive, MagicDriveDiT, SyntheOcc, CogDriving, DriveScape, DiVE, UniMLVG, CoGen, Glad} from layout conditions to augment perception data.
+Others~\cite{DriveDreamer-2, DriveDreamer4D} generate rare yet critical events, e.g., lane changes or cut-ins, to improve planning under corner cases.
+Moreover, diffusion-based world models predict future driving videos for end-to-end planning~\cite{Drive-WM, Delphi, UMGen} or closed-loop simulation~\cite{DriveArena, DreamForge, DrivingSphere, ReconDreamer, SceneCrafter, Stag-1}.
+While prior works emphasize temporal consistency, our approach explores the complementary aspect of spatial coherence for large-scale scene generation.